With Woman With Child PG (11307.1)

 Renfrew, M., McFadden, H., Bastos, H., Campbell, J., Channon, N., Cheung, N. Delage Silva, D., Downe, S., Kennedy, H., Malata, A., McCormick, F., Wick, L. & Declerq, E. (2014).
 Midwifery and quality care: findings from a new evidence-informed framework for maternal and newborn care.
 The Lancet, 384, 1129-1145

-There will also be other set and/or suggested readings associated with the weekly topics, provided through e-reserve as required.
+There will also be other set and/or suggested readings associated with the weekly topics.
 In addition, you are encouraged to access up to date information from appropriate midwifery journals/databases which can be accessed through the UC library.

 Submission of assessment items

 If there is any doubt about the requirements of a particular assessment or assessment procedure, please see the Unit Convenor who is here to help you.
 The onus for clarifying assessment issues rests with the student.
 All assessments must be submitted to pass the unit and students must achieve an overall mark of 50% to pass the unit.
 Back up your assignment as you write.
 You must keep a copy of your assignments.

 - Presentation: The paper should be submitted in a word document, with 1.5 line spacing and a normal (2.5 cm) margin on all sides.
 Pages should be numbered.
 Font size should be 10 -12 and the Font style used must be clear and easily read.
 A title page is required with student ID (only), unit name, assignment name, date due, date submitted (with any extension), word limit/length.